How to Use Crep Protect Spray: The Dos and Don’ts

 Applying too much spray to your sneakers will not only ruin or change the appearance of your sneakers but will also cause a white film to form over your sneakers.

-Although this product build-up can be easily fixed by simply applying another layer of spray and working in the two layers together causing them to bond, it is not ideal and can waste a lot of product that could be saved to protect another pair of shoes.
+Although this product build-up can be easily fixed by simply applying another layer of spray and working in the two layers together, causing them to bond, it is not ideal and can waste a lot of product that could be saved to protect another pair of shoes.

-Over-do the spray on leather sneakers
+Overdo the spray on leather sneakers

 Store the spray in direct sunlight

 UV Sunlight can accelerate chemical breakdown, which will overall reduce the sneaker repellent’s effectiveness.
-Therefore, it’s really important to keep the spray stored in shaded utility storage so the spray can be a more effective source of sneaker protection in the future
+Therefore, it’s really important to keep the spray stored in a shaded utility storage so the spray can be a more effective source of sneaker protection in the future

 For more sneaker tips and tricks, head over to our Crep Daily How To page